The Calgary Flames will mark their 37th season and 38th year in Calgary with the 2017-18 NHL campaign.

-For more than 30 years, the Calgary Flames have been electrifying hockey fans in southern Alberta.
+For almost four decades, the Flames have been electrifying hockey fans in southern Alberta.
 In that time, not only has the team established itself as a successful NHL franchise, but it has grown into a vital and integral part of our community.
 From their on-ice victories and awards to their off-ice charitable endeavours, the Flames have become one of the premier professional sports organizations in North America.

 It all started in May of 1980 when Nelson Skalbania and a group of Calgary entrepreneurs consisting of Doc and B.J.
 Seaman, Harley Hotchkiss, Norm Green, Ralph Scurfield, and Norman Kwong announced the acquisition of the Atlanta Flames and declared their intention to relocate the franchise to Alberta.
 Calgarians lined up to support their new team.
 For the first time in NHL history, 755 standing-room season tickets were sold, generating a capacity crowd of 7,243 fans at the Stampede Corral for the Flames' inaugural game on October 9, 1980.